i5hi/helpers/vault.md

 Great!

-In the next part will cover alternative policies and a few hardening options.
+In the next part will cover alternative policies and hardening options.

 In the final part, we will configure a HA cluster.